GOGO1601/Gayathri/README.md

 # Gayathri
-Hello , this is my 1st repository
+Hello, this is my 1st repository this is my first commit